MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 $$P(\mbox{rainy} \cap \mbox{umbrella})=P(\mbox{umbrella}|\mbox{rainy})\times P(\mbox{rainy})\\
 = 0.30 \times 0.15 = 0.045$$

 In other words, before being told anything about what actually happened, you think that there is a 4.5% probability that today will be a rainy day and that I will remember an umbrella.
 However, there are of course four possible things that could happen, right?
-So let’s repeat the exercise for all four.
+So letâ€™s repeat the exercise for all four.
 If we do that, we end up with the following table:

 $$\begin{array}{lcc}\\\hline
   & \mbox{Umbrella} & \mbox{No umbrella}\\ \hline